In 2011, I heard the story of Abdulrahman Al-Awlaki

 When you know in your heart that you’re right, everything becomes self-evident.

 I write about geopolitics, world news, and anti-imperialism with unabashed pragmatism and unashamed rhetoric.
-As an active editor and administrator of ProleWiki, I also sometimes write about design and how we can use that framework into our organisational work or just in our lives in general, to better help us understand what’s happening around us.
+I also sometimes write about design and how we can use that framework into our organizational work or just in our lives in general, to better help us understand what’s happening around us.

 Why subscribe?

-At the moment my substack is completely free.
-You can pledge support at 5$ a month to let me know that my words are reaching out, that there is a place for principled anti-imperialist, alternative media out there.
+All of my writing is freely accessible and will remain so.
+This is made possible by the generosity of my readers (support me here).
+You can join to let me know that my words are reaching out, that there is a place for principled anti-imperialist, alternative media out there.
 That there are people like you who want to learn about the actual world and not just get the sanitized version from the mass media.

 You can also subscribe for free to receive every new article right in your inbox as they come out.